RishitSaxena55/Medisyn/README.md

 ```app
 uvicorn main:app --reload
 ```

+6. Enter the Medical topic to ask questions on.

+7. Chat and get answers to the questions about even the rare diseases on which medical research is going on.

 > **Note:** The answers can be delayed as I have used free Open-sourced Models from hugging face.
 Will upgrade it to better models to make the experience faster.